SwiftGuides/Create-Empty-Orphan-branch-to-pull-existing-projects/README.md

 The correct answer is to create an orphan branch.
-I explain how to do this in detail on my blog: http://sidja.in/post/62663941071

 > ...
 >
 > Before starting, upgrade to the latest version of GIT.
 To make sure